kestra-io/docs/content/blogs/serverless-data-pipelines.md

 - `stg_products.sql`: extracts product details like product names, categories, and prices
 - `stg_supplies.sql`: prepares supply chain data
 - `stg_locations.sql`: standardizes fields related to customer locations and their tax rates
-- `__sources.yml`: defines the source data for all staging models, mapping raw tables from the database to their corresponding staging models in dbt
+- `__sources.yml`: defines the source data for all staging models, mapping raw tables from the database to their corresponding staging models in dbt.

 This layer standardizes raw data for more complex transformations in the next steps.